breadboard-ai/breadboard/recipes/llm-concepts/few-shot/README.md

 ### Inputs

 - `few` - An array of strings as examples.
-- `prompt` - The prompt to use for the few shot learning.
+- `promptText` - The prompt to use for the few shot learning.

 ### Secrets